JanReneHaak/DeckDetect/README.md

 # DeckDetect: Magic: The Gathering Card Detection and Similarity API

 **DeckDetect** is a backend service that provides image-based detection and recommendation of Magic: The Gathering cards.
 It leverages computer vision, NLP, and cloud APIs to detect card names, retrieve their details, find similar cards, and suggest counter cards.
+Check out the demo here: https://www.youtube.com/watch?v=DYsbej-Flkg

 ---